pforret/jekyll.forret.com/_posts/2007/2007-06-15-one-continuous-line-movie.md

   - creative
   - video
 ---
 This is the video to &#8220;In Context&#8221; by [Field Music](http://www.myspace.com/fieldmusic).
-It&#8217;s just a hand drawing a really long line on a white background, but it&#8217;s worth watching until the end.
+It's just a hand drawing a really long line on a white background, but it's worth watching until the end.
 (via [infosthetics.com](http://infosthetics.com/archives/2007/06/one_continuous_line_movie.html))
 <!--more-->